 Schengen Visa Fees for Chinese Passport Holders and Citizens

 The correct Schengen visa fees for Chinese passport holders should be paid promptly in full in order to facilitate smooth visa processing.
 The following are the applicable fees that Chinese citizens should pay to the processing Schengen consulates in China;

 |Short stay (less than 90 days)||60||480|

 |Long stay (exceeding 90 days)||99||793|

 |Minors (past 6 years but below 12 years||35||280|

 |For education/research/sports (below 25 years)||Free||–|

-When making application for Schengen visa as a Chinese citizen in China, you should always ensure that the cover letter and travel itinerary captures and confirms your purposes of travel and your choice of Schengen visa processing consulate in Beijing.
-All the 26 Schengen consulates are available in China.
-You should also be sure to consult the expert services of Schengen Visa professionals in China in the process of looking for visa and traveling.
+When making an application for a Schengen visa as a Chinese citizen in China, you should always ensure that the cover letter and travel itinerary capture and confirm your purposes of travel and your choice of Schengen visa processing consulate in Beijing.
+All 26 Schengen consulates are available in China.
+You should also be sure to consult the expert services of Schengen Visa professionals in China in the process of looking for visas and traveling.